Oil immersion: Theoretical background

 where α0 is half the angle spanned by the objective lens seen from the sample, and n is the refractive index of the medium between the lens and specimen (≈1 for air).

-State of the art objectives can have a numerical aperture of up to 0.95.
-Because sin α0 is always less than or equal to unity (the number "1"), the numerical aperture can never be greater than unity for an objective lens in air.
-If the space between the objective lens and the specimen is filled with oil however, the numerical aperture can obtain values greater than unity.
+State-of-the-art objectives can have numerical apertures of up to 0.95.
+Because sin α0 ≤ 1, the numerical aperture can never be greater than unity for an objective lens in air.
+If the space between the objective lens and the specimen is filled with oil, however, the numerical aperture can obtain values greater than 1.
 This is because oil has a refractive index greater than 1.

-Oil immersion objectives
+Oil-immersion objectives

 From the above it is understood that oil between the specimen and the objective lens improves the resolving power by a factor 1/n.
-Objectives specifically designed for this purpose are known as oil immersion objectives.
+Objectives specifically designed for this purpose are known as oil-immersion objectives.

-Oil immersion objectives are used only at very large magnifications that require high resolving power.
-Objectives with high power magnification have short focal lengths, facilitating the use of oil.
+Oil-immersion objectives are used only at very large magnifications that require high resolving power.
+Objectives with high-power magnification have short focal lengths, facilitating the use of oil.
 The oil is applied to the specimen (conventional microscope), and the stage is raised, immersing the objective in oil.
 (In inverted microscopes the oil is applied to the objective).

 The refractive indices of the oil and of the glass in the first lens element are nearly the same, which means that the refraction of light will be small upon entering the lens (the oil and glass are optically very similar).
 The correct immersion oil for an objective lens has to be used to ensure that the refractive indices match closely.
-Use of an oil immersion lens with the incorrect immersion oil, or without immersion oil altogether, will suffer from spherical aberration.
+Use of an oil-immersion lens with the incorrect immersion oil, or without immersion oil altogether, will suffer from spherical aberration.
 The strength of this effect depends on the size of the refractive index mismatch.

-Oil immersion can generally only be used on rigidly mounted specimens otherwise the surface tension of the oil can move the coverslip and so move the sample underneath.
+Oil immersion can generally only be used on rigidly mounted specimens; otherwise, the surface tension of the oil can move the coverslip and so move the sample underneath.
 This can also happen on inverted microscopes because the coverslip is below the slide.

 Immersion oil

 Before the development of synthetic immersion oils in the 1940s, cedar tree oil was widely used.
 Cedar oil has an index of refraction of approximately 1.516.
 The numerical aperture of cedar tree oil objectives is generally around 1.3.
-Cedar oil has a number of disadvantages however: it absorbs blue and ultraviolet light, yellows with age, has sufficient acidity to potentially damage objectives with repeated use (by attacking the cement used to join lenses), and diluting it with solvent changes its viscosity (and refraction index and dispersion).
+Cedar oil has a number of disadvantages: it absorbs blue and ultraviolet light, yellows with age, has sufficient acidity to potentially damage objectives with repeated use (by attacking the cement used to join lenses), and can change viscosity upon dilution with solvent (and thereby change its refraction index and dispersion).
 Cedar oil must be removed from the objective immediately after use before it can harden, since removing hardened cedar oil can damage the lens.